 How To Implement Distributed Database Architecture?

-If you’ve chosen a distributed database environment, you might get started with some best practices for distributed databases.
+If you’ve chosen a distributed database environment, you might get started with some best practices for DBs.
 Pick the simplest distributed database management system architecture that works, given your applications needs.
 That is often as simple as a distributed key-value database implementation.

 Does ScyllaDB Offer a Distributed Database?